sablier-labs/docs/docs/concepts/02-streaming.md

 ## Diversity of streams

 Over time, we have come to realize that there is no one-size-fits-all streaming model that can address the diverse range of use cases.
-In the upcoming section, we will explore the various types of streams supported by Lockup and Flow.
+In the upcoming section, we will explore the various token distribution curves supported by Lockup and Flow.

 But first, let's dive into the use cases.